What is elitism?

 - Elitism is like cancer.
 It has a way of spreading to every fiber of our being without warning.
 It blinds us from realizing that eternal life is a gift that we receive freely because of God’s grace (Romans 6:23) and because of this, anyone who is saved is not better or worse than anyone else.

 - Elitism destroys the love we must have for our fellow Christians.
 It makes us look down on other Christians.
 Love does not envy or boast; it is not arrogant or rude (1 Cor 13:4).
 Instead, elitism has a way of making a believer look at themselves and boast, and feel better about themselves because of the number of rules they follow.

-A modern day rendition would sound something like this “God, I thank you I’m not like these worldly Christians who wear jewelry and take medicine”
+A modern-day rendition would sound something like this “God, I thank you I’m not like these worldly Christians who wear jewellery and take medicine”

 - Elitism makes a church blind to its faults.
 It makes us love the approval of the church leaders more important than God’s approval.
 Look what happened during Jesus’ ministry.
 Even though the Jewish authorities believed in Jesus, they did not confess because they were afraid of being excommunicated.

 “Nevertheless, many even of the authorities believed in him, but for fear of the Pharisees they did not confess it so that they would not be put out of the synagogue; for they loved the glory that comes from man more than the glory that comes from God.”
 (John 12:42,43)